Blog Post

 PSPDFKit WebAssembly Score on Windows: Chrome 68.0.3440.106 (64-bit): 6068, Chrome 70.0.3530.0 canary (64-bit, new baseline compiler): 5268, Firefox 61.0.2 (64-bit): 1742, Edge 42.17134.1.0 (Windows 10 Enterprise 1803): 11751, Edge 44.17744.1001.0 (Windows 10 Enterprise 1809 Insider): 5207

 After collecting the first results from our benchmarks, we reached out to the individual browser vendors to discuss these results and investigate ways to further improve the numbers.
-At this point, we want to thank Google, Mozilla, Microsoft, and Apple — all browser vendors were exceptionally helpful along the way and provided valuable feedback to help improve our benchmark.
+At this point, we want to thank Google, Mozilla, Microsoft, and Apple — all browser vendors were exceptionally helpful along the way and which provided valuable feedback to help improve our benchmark.

 Chrome